aliyurekli32/project_tour_places/README.md

 - Step 2: Build tour places app using [`data.js`](./data.js).

-- Step 4: Push your application into your own public repo on Github
+- Step 4: Push our application into your own public repo on Github

-- Step 5: Add project gif to your project and README.md file.
+- Step 5: Add project gif to our project and README.md file.

 ## Notes

-- You can add additional functionalities to your app.
+- In future we can add additional functionalities to our app.

 **<p align="center">&#9786; Happy Coding &#9997;</p>**